Skip to main content

 Our ‘typical’ client is a large, privately owned business.

-For many, the ownership rests in another part of the European Union (EU), giving our trainees a unique opportunity to see how the EU impacts upon business in Britain and how other nationalities approach businesses here.
+For many, business ownership rests in another part of the European Union (EU), giving you a unique opportunity to see how the EU impacts upon business in Britain and how other nationalities approach businesses here.

 This will continue to be the case, even as the UK leaves the European Union.
 It is a unique opportunity to see how businesses will react to this change.